 - Each team will be given 5 minutes prior to the start of their presentation in case of technical difficulties.

-- The case competition will be held virtually.
-Teams will present to judges on Zoom.
+- The case competition will be held in-person.

 - Teams that are picked to present in the second round will then do their original presentation for a new set of judges.